 I am not sure what the purpose of this is for, or who put it there:

-The mystery type 66 punch block mounted high up on the wall in the hallway.
+The mystery type 66 punch block is mounted high up on the wall in the hallway.
 The contractors are removing the carpeting on the wall and drywalling over it, when they reached this, they just cut around the block and kept going.
-On one side is a teflon jacketed 25 pair category 3 phone wire, which goes back to the rack room, somewhere.
+On one side is a Teflon jacketed 25-pair category 3 phone wire, which goes back to the rack room, somewhere.
 The rack room is a little disorganized and it is difficult to mess around with the various bundles of wire without knocking a station off the air.